tiny kitchen space-saving struggles

 We just need a cabinet that fills the corner without having a dead corner.
 So what cabinet can fit inside here?

-Blind corner cabinets are standard 36” base cabinets that are halfway pushed inside that turning corner.
+Blind corner cabinets are standard 36” base cabinets halfway pushed inside that turning corner.
 This allows the space to be utilized, and it is one of the best space-saving cabinets out there.

 Many people argue that the blind corner cabinet is difficult to reach and access.
 Breaking it down, it has an 18” door but a 36” storage space.
 Half of the cabinet is hidden from plain sight from anyone looking from the outside.